|Nutrition Facts (per serving)|

 Take a page out of the Irish's playbook by marinating flank steak in a stout beer, such as Guinness, before throwing it on the grill.
 As the name suggests, flank steak comes from the cow's flank.
 It's incredibly lean, so the cut of meat does best when it's braised in liquid to tenderize or marinated and then grilled quickly over high heat.
 Flank steak isn't a particularly expensive cut of meat, making it a good option for a budget-friendly weeknight dinner or a cookout in which you're preparing beef for a big group of people.
 It's also a thin cut of meat, which means that it grills quickly.

 This particular recipe calls for marinating the flank steak in stout beer, which adds flavor to the meat.
-Don't worry—the beer, which is already fairly low in alcohol compared to wine or spirits, most evaporates during the cooking process.
+Don't worry—the beer, which is already fairly low in alcohol compared to wine or spirits, mostly evaporates during the cooking process.

 In a large plastic zip-top bag or plastic container with a tight lid, combine the steak, Dijon mustard, garlic, Guinness, salt, and pepper.
 Close the bag or container and shake it well to evenly distribute the marinade.

-- Put the marinating steak in the refrigerator for 2 hours.
+Place the marinating steak in the refrigerator for 2 hours.

-- Remove the steak from the fridge and let it come to room temperature while you prepare the grill.
+Remove the steak from the fridge and let it come to room temperature while you prepare the grill.
 Set the grill to high heat, or about 450 F.

 Remove the steak from the grill, and let it rest for 5 to 10 minutes before serving.